0xali3n/AiMailBot/README.md

 ## Features

 - Welcome homepage
-- Email sending form (recipient, subject, message)
+- Email sending form with multiple recipient fields (add as many as you want)
+- Each recipient receives their own individual email (no one sees other recipients)
-- Uses Mailgun API (API key loaded from .env)
+- Uses Mailgun API (API key and domain loaded from .env)
+- Shows per-recipient send results

 ## Setup Instructions